AngelBiskupovic/FML_Competition2020/jfml2020_sample/README.md

 You can execute a sample with the sample package and the original JFML library.

-The simplest way is to download or clone "[FML_Competition2020](https://github.com/CI-labo-OPU/FML_Competition2020.git)" and open the folder "jfml2020_sample" from eclipse.
+The simplest way is to download or clone "[FML_Competition2020](https://github.com/CI-labo-OPU/FML_Competition2020.git)" and open the folder "jfml2020_sample" from Eclipse.

+Eclipse can be downloaded from [here](https://www.eclipse.org).

 ## About the sample package
 This package includes three java source codes as follows: